 For those of you in Reykjavik, the Reykjavik city has designated bus pickup points that we will use.
 See map and pickup info here.
 When booking you will choose which pick up point is closest to where you are staying.
 Your ticket will then display your pickup location.
 Please be there from the start of the pickup time, as stated on your ticket and booking information.
 Please realise that it can take us a little bit of time to get to you as we may have pickups at the other stops.

 Please give us your Iceland contact information that will allow us to avoid any issues with pickup.
 If you require a different pickup or drop off location, or clarification on the location, please contact us.
 We are always happy to help.

 Do you offer family friendly tours?

-Our scheduled tours are available to those aged 10 and over.
+Our scheduled tours are available to those aged 8 years and older.
 Unfortunately we do not take children younger than 10 on any of our glacier trips, even private ones.
 Glaciers aren’t the safest places for children and our glacier and safety equipment is not made for such little people.
 If you are a travelling family, get in touch with us to see what we can offer in regards to private trips catered especially for your family.
 Our private trips are competitively priced, and the trip is designed especially for your whole family.